palewire/first-web-scraper/docs/index.rst

         for cell in row.findAll('td'):
             print cell.text

 Again, save and run the script.
-This might seem repetitive, but it is the constant rhythm of many Python programmers).
+(This might seem repetitive, but it is the constant rhythm of many Python programmers.)

 .. code:: bash